openrocket/openrocket/docs/source/dev_guide/landing_dispersion_analysis.rst

 The metric table reports the nominal value, mean, median, sample standard deviation, empirical P5 and P95, and the valid-run count.
-Selecting a row shows a histogram in that metric's normal OpenRocket display unit.
-Its P5--P95 range is shaded and the nominal and sample-mean values are marked.
+Selecting a row shows either a histogram or a box plot in that metric's normal OpenRocket display unit.
+Histogram bins are chosen automatically from the sample count using a bounded square-root rule, and tooltips report each bin's numeric range and run count.
+The P5--P95 range is shaded and nominal/sample-mean values are identified.
 Keeping one metric per plot avoids combining incompatible units or hiding engineering values behind normalization.
 Plot export follows the active results tab.

 CSV export contains the master seed, settings, simulation seed, sampled deviations in explicit SI units, stable branch ID, per-run branch index, landing coordinates